GluuFederation/docs-oxd-prod/docs/sources/faq/index.md

 ### How can I use oxd with AS that does not support UMA ?
 Please set `uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client` in `oxd-config.json` to "fails."
 Otherwise, you may get `no_uma_discovery_response` if UMA is not supported on the AS side.

-### I got a `protection_access_token_insufficient_scope` error when calling oxd-server.
+### I got a `access_token_insufficient_scope` error when calling oxd-server.
 It worked perfectly in 3.1.x.
 What should I do ?
-Since `3.1.4` we have forced users to have the `oxd` scope associated with `protection_access_token`.
+Since `3.1.4` we have forced users to have the `oxd` scope associated with `access_token`.
 If it is not present, then oxd rejects the calls.

   - Make sure you have the `oxd` scope present on AS
   - the `oxd` scope is present during the `/register-site` command in the `scope` field